 Your Website Should Provide a High-Quality User Experience

 This is related to having your business site be mobile-friendly - if the viewer/user is annoyed while trying to view your site on his or her device, he or she will click away and go elsewhere.
 That is a poor user experience (UX).What else is UX besides not annoying the user?
-A user has a good experience when he or she visits your site, scrolls/clicks through different pages, understands what the website is representing, and then gets what they want from the site.
+A user has a good experience when he or she visits your site, scrolls/clicks through different pages, understands what the website represents, and gets what they want from the site.

 Aspects of web design that ensure a good user experience (UX) are: